 Little boy on the couch with his dad

-Chromosome 15 imprinting disorders are caused by a fault in a group of genes on chromosome 15.
+Chromosome 15 imprinting disorders are caused by variation in a group of genes on chromosome 15.
 They include Prader-Willi, Angelman and Dup15q syndromes.

 Children with Prader-Willi syndrome (PWS) or Angelman syndrome (AS) usually experience a wide range of physical symptoms, learning difficulties and behavioural problems.